Commission for the Determination of Place Names: Former toponyms

-When the area was settled by Germans during the medieval Ostsiedlung, they either introduced new German toponyms or adopted pre-existing ones, which were of Baltic or West Slavic origin—Baltic Old Prussian and Slavic Pomeranian in the North, and Slavic Silesian and Slavic Polish in the South.
+When the area was settled by Germans during the medieval Ostsiedlung, they either introduced new German toponyms or adopted pre-existing ones, which were of Baltic or West Slavic origin—Baltic Old Prussian and Slavic Pomeranian in the North, and Slavic Silesian, Slavic Polish and Sorbian in the South.
 In bi- and multi-lingual areas such as Upper Silesia, German and Slavic (including Polish) variants often existed for the same toponym, derived either from a Slavic root (e.g., Opole—Oppeln) or a German root (e.g., Reichenbach—Rychbach).

 Beginning with the 19th-century Kulturkampf, many toponyms with Slavic roots were renamed to sound more German.
-In 1938, many place names of Slavic or Old Prussian origin in East Prussia and Silesia were renamed to purely "German" toponyms by the Nazi-German administration.
-These renamings intensified during World War II, when Nazi Germany sought to eradicate Polish culture.
+In 1938, many place names of Slavic or Old Prussian origin in East Prussia and Silesia were renamed to purely "German" toponyms by Nazi Germany.
+These renamings intensified during World War II, when Germany had sought to completely eradicate Polish culture in these lands.